datopian/playbook/culture/README.md

 7. Feedback should always be followed up, to check on and offer support around its implementation.
 8. Feedback should follow shared ground rules for how it is carried out.

+### Wellbeing Resources

+In this [Wellbeing Guide](https://drive.google.com/file/d/1nb8AOrVB1RbDgIyqRSQ8_xNilxj104_M/view?usp=sharing) are helpful resources to support you with your wellbeing.
+We include country specific services that you can call on, as well as tips and guidance to keep up your cognitive health whilst at work.

 ---

 ## Values